 Their shells are their primary defense against predators for the protection they afford.
-An additional trait that hermit crabs rely on is the ability to camouflage.
+An additional trait that hermit crabs rely on is their ability to camouflage.

 According to the Journal of Experimental Biology, hermit crabs can distinguish the level of contrast between shells and the surrounding environment.

-Can I Paint My Hermit Crab’s Shell
+Can I Paint My Hermit Crab’s Shell?

-Hermit crabs can also become irreversibly stuck in a shell if the paint is not fully cured before they settle in.
-The paint effectively glues the hermit crab into the shell.
-There is no way to remove the hermit crab safely.
+Hermit crabs can become irreversibly stuck in a shell if the paint isn’t fully cured.
+The paint glues the hermit crab into the shell, and there’s no way to remove the hermit crab safely.

 How To Help Hermit Crabs Switch Shells

-Hermit crabs can be quite fussy about selecting a new shell, even if their current one is a tight fit.
-They can become very attached to a shell and will be reluctant to leave.
+Hermit crabs can be fussy when selecting a new shell, even if their current one is a tight fit.
+They can become attached to a shell and reluctant to leave.

 My Hermit Crab Is Too Big For Its Shell

-Best Shells For Hermit Crabs
+Best Shells for Hermit Crabs

 - Turbo Snails – Thick shells with a round opening.